A paralytic illness caused by a neurotoxin produced by the anaerobic bacterium Clostridium botulinum

 Initiate botulinum antitoxin therapy based on symptoms and physical examination findings.

 Early administration is ...

 A48.52 Wound botulism

 A48.51 Infant botulism

 040.42 Wound botulism

 398565003 Infection due to clostrid...

-Administer botulinum antitoxin as soon as disease is clinically suspected.
+Administer botulinum antitoxin as soon as botulism is suspected.

 Sign up for a 10-day FREE Trial now and receive full access to all content.